-Pursuant to Article 153 of the Treaty on the Functioning of the European Union (TFEU), the Union supports and complements the activities of the Member States in the area of social policy.
-The acquis communautaire in the area of social affairs includes minimum standards in matters such as labour law, equal treatment of women and men in employment and social protection, as well as occupational health and safety.
-Certain binding rules prohibiting discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation have also been adopted (Article 19 of the TFEU).
+Competences in the field of social welfare have been divided between the EU and member states.
+The EU, based on Article 153 of the Treaty on the Functioning of the European Union (TFEU), supports and complements the activities of member states in the field of social policy.
+The EU acquis in the field of social affairs covers minimum standards in the field of labour law, healthcare, occupational safety, equal treatment of men and women regarding employment and social security, employment policies and social dialogue.
+Furthermore, there are separate mandatory rules for all EU member states regarding the prohibition of discrimination on the grounds of: racial and ethnic affiliation, religion and faith, disability, age and sexual orientation (Article 19 of the TFEU).